HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

     <!--TODO Still need a fail early mechanism, App ack in initial communication-->

 2. GFE Coordinating Requester creates a [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) and 1 or more [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) resources, creates and attaches one or more [GFE Information Bundle](StructureDefinition-davinci-pct-gfe-information-bundle.html) resources and includes them in a [GFE Coordination Bundle](StructureDefinition-davinci-pct-gfe-coordination-bundle.html), then uses [$gfe-coordination-request operation](OperationDefinition-GFE-coordination-request.html) of the Coordination Platform’s FHIR server.
     * If successful, the content of the bundle will be stored as separate resources on the FHIR server, and notifications will be sent to all GFE Contributors referenced in the Tasks per step 3.
-The notifications may be sent via FHIR subscriptions, which can be triggered by a create operation, or they may be out of band notifications using whatever mechanism the coordination platform chooses.
+The notifications may be sent via FHIR subscriptions, which can be triggered by a create operation, or they may be out of band notifications using whatever mechanism the Coordination Platform chooses.
     * If the [$gfe-coordination-request operation](OperationDefinition-GFE-coordination-request.html) fails, the entire transaction is rolled back, an OperationOutcome resource will be returned indicating the nature of the error(s), and no resources will be stored on the Coordination Platform.
 The requester must address any errors and resubmit.

 3. Notifications will be sent to all GFE Contributors referenced in the Task resources submitted in step 2.